 - Kuhnert, M.; Yeluripati, J.; Smith; et al (2017) Impact of input data aggregation on simulated NPP of wheat, General Assembly of the European Geoscience Union, EGU 2017, Vienna, Austria, 23 Apr 2017 - 28 Apr 2017.

-- Khomic, M. (2017) Adaptation Research Issues: Natural Environment.
+- Khomic, M. (2017) Adaptation Research Issues: Natural Environment(link is external).
 Report prepared for CxC.

 - Begum, K., Kuhnert, M., Yeluripati, J., Glendining, M., Smith, P., 2017.
-Simulating soil carbon sequestration from long term fertilizer and manure additions under continuous wheat using the DailyDayCent model.
+Simulating soil carbon sequestration from long term fertilizer and manure additions under continuous wheat using the DailyDayCent model(link is external).
 Nutr Cycl Agroecosyst 109, 291–302.

 - Report entitled 'Changes in the fertility of Scottish agricultural soils: a summary of detail collected from various sources' available from Tony Edwards.